 Two week clinical rotation in swine production medicine.
 Students will be assigned to take the lead in investigating field based client cases with supervision of the instructors.
 Development of critical thinking skills that will allow students to apply concepts of herd management, production analysis, economic analysis, and disease prevention in addressing client cases.
 Variable amounts of travel to farm sites will be required with the potential for rare overnight stays.
-Biosecurity policies require documentation of your presence in the USA 5 days immediately prior to the start of class if international travel has occurred.
+Biosecurity: All students must follow current College policies regarding animal contact following foreign travel.